carlfranklin/BindablePropertiesInMaui/README.md

 }
 ```

-Create a new class called *PersonEditor.cs* and add the following code inside:
+Create a new class called *PersonEditor.cs* (our ViewModel) and add the following code inside:

 *PersonEditor.cs*: